Sinn Fein eyes historic win in Northern Ireland election

 The instability has led to rising tensions and sporadic violence, including a week of rioting in Protestant Loyalist areas a year ago.
 Last month, police were pelted with petrol bombs after a dissident Irish Republican parade in Derry, also known as Londonderry.

-The British government is pressing the EU to agree to major changes — removing most customs checks — and is threatening to unilaterally stop implementing the rules if the bloc refuses.
+The British government is pressing the EU to agree to major changes — scrapping most checks — and is threatening to unilaterally suspend the rules if the bloc refuses.

-Negotiations have reached an impasse, with the bloc accusing Johnson of refusing to impose rules he agreed to in a legally binding treaty.
+Negotiations have reached an impasse, with the bloc accusing Johnson of refusing to implement rules he agreed to in a legally binding treaty.

 Full results of the election, which uses a system of proportional representation, are not expected until the weekend at the earliest.